-If you're planning a trip abroad please complete our Travel Risk Assessment form with details of your proposed journey.
-Alternatively if you prefer, you can download a copy here, or drop into surgery to complete a form.
+If you're planning a trip abroad please download and print off a copy of our Travel Risk Assessment form (image), or drop into surgery to complete a form.
 (Kindly note that this service is for registered patients only)

 - Travel Appointment:

 Once you have submitted your form, and the details you have supplied have been viewed by the nurse, she will contact you with the relevant information.

 - Please Allow Plenty of Time:

 Patients are advised to allow plenty of time for vaccinations (at least two or three months) especially if traveling to an out of the way place where they'll be living or working among local people.
 Some courses of vaccine such as rabies or Hepatitis B need to be given over several weeks.

 If you require a prescription for vaccinations this will be ready to collect 2 working days following your appointment.

 It is always a wise precaution to pack some essential items in case of illness on holiday.
 Do choose medicines according to your needs and the country you are intending to visit. lf you take prescription medicines regularly remember to pack them too.

 You may want to consider packing the following:

 - Paracetamol Travel Sickness tablets Plasters and a small crepe bandage